-Protection of the ecosystems within SZs from other impacts, e.g. fishing, may make them more resilient to pest introductions (Bailey et al. 2012a), but the management plan is not likely to reduce the number of marine pest species that are introduced to the NAMP.
+Protection of the ecosystems within SZs from other impacts, e.g. fishing, may make them more resilient to pest introductions (Bailey et al. 2012a), but the management plans are not likely to reduce the number of marine pest species that are introduced to marine parks.

-Monitoring programs within the NAMP may improve the detection of invasive species.
+Monitoring programs within the marine parks network may improve the detection of invasive species.
 For example, marine park reef surveys in Tasmania detect and monitor the southward migration of the hollow-spined urchin Centrostephanus rodgersii, which is facilitated by climate change and increasing water temperatures (Ling et al. 2009, see next section).